jedevc/botrulez/README.md

 control over the bot.

 ### !pause and !restore
-When the '!pause' command is given to a bot, then the bot should cease all it's activity but continue to remain in the nick list.
-When the '!restore' commmand is given to a paused bot, then the bot should continue to perform it's duties.
+When the '!pause' command is given to a bot, then the bot should cease all its activity but continue to remain in the nick list.
+When the '!restore' commmand is given to a paused bot, then the bot should continue to perform its duties.
 The uptime should then be restarted at this point.

 Syntax: